 Eco-Friendly Gift Guide

-An eco-friendly gift guide to help you find the perfect present for the crunchy person in your life.
-A mix of price ranges will fit any budget.
+An Eco-Friendly Gift Guide to help you find the perfect present for the crunchy person in your life.
+These 12 amazing gift ideas will make them happy!

 I’m guessing you have that one crunchy, eco-friendly friend in your life and you have no idea what those “weirdos” like for Christmas or Hanukkah.
 For most of my friends, I am that one person.
 Have no fear; I’m here to guide you down the path of eco-friendly gifting.